traylz/virgil-sdk-java-android/samples/twilio-ipmessaging/server/README.md

-# Secured Twillio IP Messaging Quickstart for Java
+# Secured Twilio IP Messaging Quickstart for Java

-This example based on [Twillio IP Messaging Quickstart for Java](https://github.com/TwilioDevEd/ipm-quickstart-java)
+This example based on [Twilio IP Messaging Quickstart for Java](https://github.com/TwilioDevEd/ipm-quickstart-java)

 This application should give you a ready-made starting point for writing your own messaging apps with Twilio IP Messaging.
 Before we begin, we need to collect